New merch store is live. Stickers, patches, and pin-up art. Shop now

 Is the Glock Gen 6 coming out?

 Glock Gen 6 is already out.
 Glock announced the sixth generation on December 6, 2025 and the G17 Gen6, G19 Gen6, G45 Gen6, and G49 Gen6 started shipping to dealers on January 20, 2026.
 All are chambered in 9mm Luger.
-MSRP is $699, matching the price of the Gen5 MOS models they replace.
+Current MSRP is $745.
 Additional models, including subcompacts, are expected to roll over to Gen6 through 2026 and 2027.

 What is a Glock Gen 6?